iPhone “no-sound” problem is one of the most common alongside with non-working iPhone camera. If you have one of the following problems:

 To check out if those solutions helped you, try to download one of these free music apps and play songs with it.

-In case none of these trouble fixes restored sound on your iPhone, you’d better address the professional Apple support and repair center.
+In case none of these trouble fixes restored sound on your iPhone 6 or other model, you’d better address the professional Apple support and repair center.
 Perhaps, you will need to replace some iPhone details like earpiece speaker.

 There are also many videos on YouTube concerning iPhone sound problem, for example this one: